UTL/Scientific_Python/README.md

 Libraries:  No libraries allowed for this homework

+IDE:        None; I am using Atom as editor and
-IDE:        None --> I am running it from the command line
+            I am running it from the command line